Ground-state properties and structure evolutions of odd-$A$ transuranium Bk isotopes from deformed relativistic Hartree-Bogoliubov theory in continuum: Results and discussion

 \section{Results and discussion}

-In this section, to reveal the ground-state properties and the structure evolutions of the odd-$A$ transuranium Bk isotopes, systematic calculations, such as those for the binding energy, two-neutron and two-proton separation energies, $\alpha$ decay energy, Fermi energy, two-neutron gap, pairing energy, and potential energy curves have been carried out from the proton drip line to the neutron drip line based on the DRHBc theory.
-The results are further compared with the available experimental data~\cite{CPC2021Wang_45_030003} and those from the spherical RCHB calculations~\cite{ADNDT2018Xia_121_1}.
+In this section, to reveal the ground-state properties and the structure evolutions of the odd-$A$ transuranium Bk isotopes, systematic calculations have been carried out from the proton drip line to the neutron drip line using the DRHBc theory.
+The results are further compared with the available experimental data~\cite{CPC2021Wang_45_030003} and those from spherical RCHB calculations~\cite{ADNDT2018Xia_121_1}.
+In Part A, quantities related to nuclear masses such as binding energy, two-neutron and two-proton separation energies, decay energy, Fermi energy, two-neutron gap, and pairing energy are given, based on which the shell structures have been discussed.
+In Part B, the evolution of nuclear shapes and possible shape coexistence are examined in the Bk isotopic chain.
+Finally, in Part C, the density distributions are shown, and the root-mean-square (rms) neutron, proton, and charge radii are predicted.